millerjjack/HLJ/readme.md

 [+] I understand there are multiple ways to execute this in a more efficient manner.

-[+] Please feel free to contact me with suggestions with code changes.
+[+] Please feel free to contact me with suggestions, improvements etc.

 [+] Enjoy.